-5.00 APPENDICES 5.01 Appendix 1 - Food Service Plan 2017-18
+5.00 APPENDICES 5.01 Food Service Plan 2017-18

+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS

+6.01 None.

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 None Contact Officer: Helen O'Loughlin Team Leader Food Safety and Food Standards Telephone: 01352 703390 E-mail: helen.o'loughlin@flintshire.gov.uk
+Contact Officer: Helen O'Loughlin - Team Leader Food Safety and Food Standards

+Telephone: 01352 703390

+E-mail: helen.o'loughlin@flintshire.gov.uk

-7.00 GLOSSARY OF TERMS Food Standards Agency Wales - is a non-ministerial government 7.01 department supported by seven agencies and public bodies.
+7.00 GLOSSARY OF TERMS 7.01 Food Standards Agency Wales - is a non-ministerial government department supported by seven agencies and public bodies.
 It is the central competent authority for the UK in relation to European Union food legislation.
 In Wales, it is responsible for Food Safety and Hygiene and Food Labelling Policy.
 It works with local authorities to enforce Food Safety, Standards and Feed regulations.

 The Framework Agreement on Official Feed and Food Controls by Local Authorities - sets out what the Food Standards Agency expects from local authorities in their delivery of official controls on feed and food law.
 It was developed in consultation with local authorities, local government associations and the relevant professional bodies.

-Food Law Code of Practice (Wales) 2014 - the Food Law Code of Practice is issued under section 40 of the Food Safety Act 1990 (the Act), regulation 24 of the Food Hygiene (Wales) Regulations 2006, 1 and regulation 6 of the Official Feed and Food Controls (Wales) Regulations 2007, and sets out the execution and enforcement of that legislation by Food Authorities.
+Food Law Code of Practice (Wales) 2014 - the Food Law Code of Practice is issued under section 40 of the Food Safety Act 1990 (the Act) regulation 24 of the Food Hygiene (Wales) Regulations 2006,1 and regulation 6 of the Official Feed and Food Controls (Wales) Regulations 2007, and sets out the execution and enforcement of that legislation by Food Authorities.
 It relates to Wales only.
 The code specifies how a local authority should risk rate a food business following its inspection which determines the frequency of food hygiene and standards inspections of that business.
-For Food Hygiene there are five risk bands A - E, for Food Standards there are three risk bands, A - C. Opson VI - Opson is an international operation which is ran annually.
-Interpol and Europol take the lead for this and its purpose is to target counterfeit and substandard foodstuffs worldwide.
+For Food Hygiene there are five risk bands A - E, for Food Standards there are three risk bands, A - C.

+Opson VI - Opson is an international operation which is ran annually.
+Interpol and Europol take the lead foe this and it purpose is to target counterfeit and substandard foodstuffs worldwide.
 For last year's operation, Opson VI, Food Supplements was chosen in Wales as this is a priority area for the Food Standards Agency and has been an issue across Europe due to the use of unsafe substances such as DNP, the adulteration of food supplements or the mislabelling of products such as making unsubstantiated health claims.

 The Feed Law Code of Practice (Wales) 2014 (FLCP) - sets out instructions and criteria to which local authorities 'the feed authorities' should have regard when engaged in the enforcement of animal feed law.
 Feed authorities must follow and implement the provisions of the Code that apply to them.
 It relates to Wales only.
 There is separate provision in England.
-This also specifies the level of qualification and competency of the officers who undertake Feed official controls.

 Food Hygiene Rating (Wales) Act 2013 - this Act introduces a national food hygiene rating scheme in Wales.

-Alternative Enforcement Strategy - every Competent Authority must devise an Alternative Enforcement Strategy to determine how they will conduct official controls duties at premises rated as low risk (i.e. risk band E for food hygiene and risk band C for food standards).
-Food Hygiene Ratings cannot be awarded as a result of this type of intervention.
-Ratings can only be awarded on the basis of a full food hygiene inspection of the premises. l l
+Alternative Enforcement Strategy - every Competent Authority must devise an Alternative Enforcement Strategy to determine how they will conduct official controls duties at premises rated as low risk (i.e. rated Category E for food hygiene and Category C for food standards).
+Food hygiene ratings cannot be awarded as a result of this type of intervention.
+Ratings can only be awarded as a result of a full food hygiene inspection of the premises.